Meadowlarke/Bibliography/Bibliography.md

 4--end: The author's realtionship with music on the south side of Chicago.

 12: Preaching

+##### Ramsey, Guthrie P. Jr. "Who Hears Here?
+Black Music, Critial Bias, and the Musicological Skin Trade." _The Musical Quarterly_ 85, no. 1 (2001): 1-52.

+1: Musicological anxieties at the turn of the millenia.

+2: Black vernacular music: popularity of, and research on.

+3: Lack of black scholars in the academic music discipline and its effects.

+-: #Z: Research on black music is always seen as less important.

+5: Published opinions on black music scholarship.

+-: The role of white scholars in the research of black music.

+6: McKay, affirmative action, the market, and clutural exclusion.

+8: The radicalized black identity of the post 1950s and its scholarly impact.

+9: Sould singer James Brown and his civil rights declarations.

+11: Funk or "in the pocket" groove and its social significance.

+12: Black women writers and social critics.

+13: Eileen Southern.

+15: #Z: Southern was primarily interseted in historical musicology, and avoided studying jazz which she said was for future scholars to analyze.

+15: LeRoi Jone's (Later known as Amiri Bakara) _Blues People_ (1963).

+16: Bakara's "Jazz and the White Critic."

+-: Charles Kiels's _Urban Blues_ (1966), and his criticism of other white writers.

+18: Albert Murray's _Stomping the Blues._

+-: The study of black religious music.

+20: New approaches in black music scholarship.

 ##### Reynolds, Christopher.
 "Interpreting and Dating Josquin's Missa Hercules dux ferrariae." in _Early Musical Borrowing_ edited by Honey Meconi.
 (2004).
 New York: Routledge.